NOBLES5E/FeedFlux/README.md

 The built binaries can be downloaded on https://github.com/NOBLES5E/FeedFlux/releases.

-FeedFlux also provides an installation script which is particularly useful in scenarios like CI/CD pipelines.
-Many thanks to GoDownloader for enabling the easy generation of this script.
+FeedFlux also provides an installation script.
 By default, it installs in the `./bin` directory relative to the working directory:

 ```sh
 $ sh -c "$(curl --location https://raw.githubusercontent.com/NOBLES5E/FeedFlux/main/install.sh)" -- -d